-7 types of cough that you need to worry about
+7 types of cough in your child that you need to pay attention to

 When it comes to your child's health, you shouldn't take any chances.

 Not all coughs appear the same.
 Some coughs can be due to the common cold, while other coughs can be a sign of something more serious.
 Knowing the different types of cough and what causes them can better help you understand what type of ailment your child might have.

 If your child's cough sounds like a dog's bark, and if you see that he's struggling to breathe, then it can be a sign of croup.

 Croup is a viral illness in your child's throat and voicebox that can happen if your child has a cold.
 Make sure to let your child drink lots of liquids and it should clear up on its own.
 However, it's still best to take your child to a doctor if you suspect that they have croup.

 If your child's cough sounds like there's a lot of phlegm, then it could be caused by the common cold.